 We submitted an IND application to the FDA to obtain authorization to commence a Phase 2 clinical trial investigating the use of BRTX-100, our lead cell therapy candidate, in the treatment of chronic lower back pain arising from degenerative disc disease.
 We received such authorization from the FDA in February 2017.
-We intend to commence such clinical trial during the third quarter of 2021 (assuming the receipt of necessary funding).
+We intend to commence such clinical trial during 2021 (assuming the receipt of necessary funding).